Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/competition/hereford-zone-stampede.typ

   #grid(
   columns: 2,
   [
     - Worked consistently, but the cycling was a bit slow compared to other teams.
-Maybe if we increase the banding, and add PID to the catapult, we might be able to get the cycle time a bit faster.
+Maybe if we increase the banding, and add PID #glossary_footnote[PID] control to the catapult, we might be able to get the cycle time a bit faster.
-    - Also important to note that Makhi used the manual catapult control instead of the automatic catapult control most of the tournament
+    - Automatic catapult control wasn't working at the beginning of the tournament, so we had to use manual control during the tournament.
-    - Only got the auto catapult code working post our last qual, so getting the auto catapult code consistent might also make it faster.
+      - We suspect that it stopped working at the tournament even though it worked the night before because of the minor structural changes we made to the robot during the tournament.
-    - Auto catapult control wasn't working at the beginning of the tournament (even though it worked the night before), so we had to use manual control during the tournament.
+    - We only got the automatic catapult code working after our last qualification match, so there is still potential for it to make catapult usage easier for future tournaments.

     #align(center)[
       #tablex(